 On Air Now

-Amanda Aldridge, under the pseudonym of Montague Ring, was an extraordinarily successful composer and teacher in her day.
+Today’s Google Doodle celebrates Amanda Aldridge who, under the pseudonym of Montague Ring, was an extraordinarily successful composer and teacher in her day.
 We explore her key works, and what happened to the parlour song as a genre.

 In 1921, the influential American activist and scholar, W. E. B. Du Bois invited an African-British composer, teacher and singer to appear at the Second Pan-African Congress addressing issues facing Africa as a result of European colonialism.

 She had to turn down the prestigious event as she was caring for her very ill sister, who was a talented contralto singer.

 The composer in question was Amanda Aldridge, a prolific composer of Romantic parlour songs, and teacher of singers and composers.